Filmed on 13 October 2017

 Why not use those clothes for the homeless here in the Los Angeles area?
 And why not use the fabric that’s otherwise unusable to make blankets for the homeless?

-Also, with regard to the homeless, I’ve read that there are many homeless people that aren’t eligible for health care, such as HIV care and hepatitis care, and care for all of the infectious diseases.
+Also, with regard to the homeless, I have read that there are many homeless people that aren’t eligible for health care, such as HIV care and hepatitis care, and care for all of the infectious diseases.

 The cost to us, in the long term, is great, for not providing health care to those, say, undocumented aliens and so forth, that don’t qualify for health care.
 This is because they’re living with other homeless people who do get health care, and those people get sicker.